Ennybukpo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-to add execute permission toall sub directories to creat directory my_dir with 751 permission changes group owner to schoolfor file hello
+to add execute permission toall sub directories to creat directory my_dir with 751 permission changes group owner to schoolfor file hello change owner to vincent and group owner to staff